StuartIanNaylor/log2zram/README.md

 ```

 #### refresh time:
 By default Log2Zram checks available log space every hour (PRUNE_FREQ=60).
 It them makes a comparison of the available space percentage against Prune_Level and only writes out old logs to disk when triggered (if lower) and then removes the collected old logs from zram space.
+PRUNE_FREQ= Leave empty to disable
 For low space considerations you can also increase the daily logrotate by setting LOGROTATE_FREQ=360 for 4 times daily if left as LOGROTATE_FREQ= then this function remains off and normal daily cron Logrotate will function or forced logrotate will take place

 ### It is working?